qmachine/qmachine/docs/http-api.rst

 The data model is based on Quanah_'s asynchronous variables ("avars").
-An avar is a JS object that acts as a generic container for other types by storing a unique identifier, "key", alongside the contained data, "val".
+An avar is a JavaScript object that acts as a generic container for other types by storing a unique identifier, "key", alongside the contained data, "val".
 QM extends this model by adding a "box" parameter to allow grouping and a "status" parameter for avars that represent job descriptions.